The Risks of Autonomous Weapons

-Why are lethal autonomous weapons legally & morally wrong?
+Why are autonomous weapons legally & morally wrong?

 Algorithms are incapable of understanding or conceptualizing the value of a human life, and so should never be empowered to decide who lives and who dies.
-Lethal autonomous weapons represent a violation of that clear moral red line.
+Autonomous weapons represent a violation of that clear moral red line.

 Violate International Humanitarian Law

 International humanitarian law (IHL) sets out the principles of distinction and proportionality.
 The principle of distinction establishes the obligation of parties in armed conflict to distinguish between civilian and military targets, and to direct their operations only against military objectives.
 The principle of proportionality prohibits attacks in conflict which expose civilian populations to harm that is excessive when compared to the expected military advantage gained.

 It has been noted that “fully autonomous weapons would face significant obstacles to complying with the principles of distinction and proportionality.”
 For example, these systems would lack the human judgment necessary to determine whether expected civilian harm outweighs anticipated military advantage in ever-changing and unforeseen combat situations.”